alexcombessie/KaggleAirbnb_Prediction-country-destination/README.md

 # KaggleAirbnb_Prediction-country-destination
-Some code for the Kaggle competition by Airbnb on the prediction of country destination of new users
+My first Kaggle data science competition: prediction of country destination of new users on Airbnb